Skip to main content

 The flite package is optional, but can provide you with an alternate set of voices.

 Currently yasr isn't available as an OpenBSD package, but it's fairly easy to install.
-You should be able to obtain the yasr source tarball from the yasr home page where they also provide CVS access to the source-code .
-In case you want to check against the version 0.6.9 used here:
+You should be able to obtain the source code from the yasr source repository.

 and to build it